chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-27-word2vec-resources.markdown

 This was a follow-up paper, dated October 16th, 2013.

-I haven't looked at this paper in detail yet.
-I know it covers a few enhancements to Word2Vec (which are also implemented in `gensim`):
+This paper adds a few more innovations which address the high compute cost of training the skip-gram model on a large dataset.
+These added tweaks are fundamental to the word2vec algorithm, and are implemented in Google's C version as well as the Python implementation in `gensim`.

+These innovations are:
-* Subsampling common words (that is, eliminating some training samples) to speed up training.
+1. Subsampling common words (that is, eliminating some training samples).
+2. "Negative Sampling" - A modification of the optimization objective which causes each training sample to update only a small percentage of the model's weights.

-* Recognizing "phrases" and treating them as single words in the model (e.g., "United_States" or "New_York").
+Additionally, they point out the value in recognizing common "phrases" and treating them as single words in the model (e.g., "United_States" or "New_York").

 ###  Presentation on Word2Vec
 [Link to presentation](https://docs.google.com/file/d/0B7XkCwpI5KDYRWRnd1RzWXQ2TWc/edit)